hashinami46/sakamichi-app-ts-cli/README.md

 You can easily run `bash install.sh` for quick setup.
 Try install the libs manually if you facing an error.\
 For downloading mobame assets, you need to setup your credentials in `.config/secrets.credentials.json`.
 Just fill the `refresh_token` and this app will autogenerate the `access_token`.
 ### 🐢 Manual Installation
-1. Install Node, Python3, and external dependencies such as wget and ffmpeg
+1. Install Node, Python3, and external dependencies such as wget, ffmpeg, and git
 ```
 sudo apt update && sudo apt upgrade -y
 sudo apt install -y nodejs npm python3 git ffmpeg wget